crosspeaksoftware/gravity-forms-email-blacklist/README.md

 ### Changelog

+# 2.5.2 #
+* Fix: Updated method for getting the TLD to make sure the domain wildcards work in the case of a sub-domain email.

 # 2.5.1 #
 * Updated static setting strings to allow them to be translated.
 * Added Text Domain.